Parcels-code/Parcels/docs/getting_started/tutorial_quickstart.md

 ds_fields
 ```

 As we can see, the reanalysis dataset contains eastward velocity `uo`, northward velocity `vo`, potential temperature (`thetao`) and salinity (`so`) fields.

-To load the dataset into parcels we create a `FieldSet`, which recognizes the standard names of a velocity field:
+These hydrodynamic fields need to be stored in a `parcels.FieldSet` object.
+Parcels provides tooling to parse many types of models or observations into such a `parcels.FieldSet` object.
+Here, we use `FieldSet.from_copernicusmarine()`, which recognizes the standard names of a velocity field:

 ```{code-cell}
 fieldset = parcels.FieldSet.from_copernicusmarine(ds_fields)